robert-solomon12/Employee-Logger/README.md

    --module-path "path to your sdk lib folder directory" --add-modules javafx.controls,javafx.fxml --add-modules javafx.controls,javafx.fxml

- - However if you already have JDK 15 or a standard JDK that with JavaFx support then there's no need to follow the steps mentioned above.
+ - However if you already have JDK 15 or a standard JDK with JavaFx support then there's no need to follow the steps mentioned above.

  <br> Should you have any problems, don't hesitate to contact me on my email at:</br> [20079462@mail.wit.ie](mailto:20079462@mail.wit.ie)